MetaMask/mm-docs-v2/snaps/reference/rpc-api.md

 #### Parameters

 When requesting this permission, specify a caveat of type `snapIds`.
-Specify each snap to request permission to interact with as an entry in the `value` field.
+Specify each snap to request permission to interact with as an entry in the `value` field of the caveat.
 Each snap entry can include a `version` to install.
 The default is the latest version.